(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 📖 Time Machine Supported Backup Disks

-2. If the drive has been formatted before, make sure the file format is macOS compatible.
-Mac compatible file formats: APFS, Mac OS Extended, MS-DOS (FAT), and exFAT.
+2. If the drive has been formatted before, ensure the file format is compatible with macOS, which includes APFS, Mac OS Extended, MS-DOS (FAT), and exFAT.

 3. If the disk isn't using the correct format, you can format it first on your Mac.
+To do this, go to Disk Utility, select the disk you want to format, and click "Erase.

-4. There is no brand limitation to the disk you choose.
-You can use whichever you want.
+4. There is no brand limitation to the disk you choose, you can use whichever you want.

 #2.
 Set up Mac Time Machine & Start Automatic Backup